Nuclear Power in the USA

 NextEra Energy subsidiary Florida Power & Light (FPL) applied in June 2009 for a COL for two Westinghouse AP1000 reactors at Turkey Point in Florida where two 693 MWe PWR units (3&4) are operating and were uprated in 2012-13.
 (Unit 5 is a 1190 MWe combined cycle gas plant; units 1&2 are 400 MWe oil/gas units.)
 In 2011 the Florida Public Service Commission approved a levy towards construction of the reactors, and in May 2014 the state government approved the project, with new transmission lines.

 Levy County, Florida

 In August 2013 Duke Energy resolved to terminate the 2008 EPC contract as "a result of delays by the NRC in issuing COLs for new nuclear plants, as well as increased uncertainty in cost recovery caused by recent legislative changes in Florida.”
-It will continue to pursue the COLs (subject to Westinghouse cooperation), in order to keep the option open.
-In April 2014 Duke announced plans to build 2745 MWe of gas-fired capacity by 2021 instead of proceeding with Levy County NPP in the original timeframe.
-Duke Energy Florida was planning to sell all the long-lead time equipment it had ordered by the end of 2014, but it is in dispute with Westinghouse over EPC contract termination.
+It continued to pursue the COLs in order to keep the option open.
+In April 2014 Duke announced plans to build 2745 MWe of gas-fired capacity by 2021 instead of proceeding with the Levy County nuclear plant in the original timeframe.
+Duke Energy Florida was planning to sell all the long-lead time equipment it had ordered by the end of 2014, but it was in dispute with Westinghouse over EPC contract termination.
 In October the Florida Public Service Commission ordered Duke to repay to ratepayers $54 million it had collected in advance to fund the "cancelled" project.
 In October 2016 the NRC approved the COLs – the eighth and ninth it had issued.

 North Anna 3

-In December 2010, Dominion announced that it had agreed with Mitsubishi Heavy Industries to build a US-APWR unit, but in April 2013 Dominion announced that it had reverted to the 1520 MWe (net) ESBWR as preferred technology (as originally selected in 2005), and would amend its COL application accordingly.
+In December 2010, Dominion announced that it had agreed with Mitsubishi Heavy Industries to build a US-APWR unit, but in April 2013 Dominion announced that it had reverted to the ESBWR as preferred technology (as originally selected in 2005), and would amend its COL application accordingly.
 Dominion quotes 1453 MWe net (summer capacity) for the plant there.
 In May 2013 it agreed a construction contract with GE Hitachi and Fluor, conditional upon proceeding.
-It is now expecting COL approval in mid-2016.
-(The US-APWR design certification was scheduled in late 2013 but has now been extended indefinitely.)
-Dominion says it will not make a decision to build it until it gets the COL, and hence it remains "proposed" in WNA reckoning.
-Dominion suggests start-up in 2022 if it proceeds.
+It is now expecting the COL to be issued in 2017.
+Dominion says it will not make a decision to build it until it gets the COL, and hence it remains as 'proposed' according to the World Nuclear Association.
+Dominion suggests start-up in 2028 if it proceeds.
 It had spent $345 million on the project to early 2016.
 It is a regulated plant, with guaranteed cost recovery.
 A consultant to the state has estimated the cost of the plant as $19.3 billion including financing, or $13,283/kW, and Dominion has said that such a figure would not be unreasonable.

 Luminant planned to use two US-APWR units for its merchant plant in Texas, and in May 2011 remained positive about the prospects for these by 2109-20.
-WNA lists the plant as "proposed" pending progress with design certification and COLs.
+The World Nuclear Association lists the plant as "proposed" pending progress with design certification and COLs.
 However, design certification has been extended by several years and the COL suspended.
-In May 2011 the NRC concluded that there are no environmental considerations that would hinder the project.
+In May 2011 the NRC concluded that there were no environmental considerations that would hinder the project.
 Luminant's loan guarantee application was accepted by DOE and it was understood that this was the first alternative to the four short-listed projects, two of which are now not proceeding for the time being.
 Meanwhile Mitsubishi has withdrawn as a joint venture partner.